Oil & Water – Science Experiment

 Oil and water just don't mix but they do provide for some amazing hands-on science.

-There’s something very important about oil and water that you probably already know: oil doesn’t mix with water!
-That explains why oil spills on the ocean float on the surface and why throwing water on a grease fire is just going to make everything worse.
+There’s something very important about oil and water that you probably already know: oil doesn’t mix with water.
+That fact in science is why oil spills on the ocean float on the surface; it also explains why throwing water on a grease fire is just going to make the fire worse.
 Since you realize that oil and water don’t mix and never will (without some chemical help), let’s have some fun with how they repel each other.
 Our oil and water density experiment will allow you to observe firsthand how these two natural substances will steer clear from each other.

 - Vegetable oil